secworks/sha1/README.md

 The actual core consists of the following files:
 - sha1_core.v - The core itself with wide interfaces.
 - sha1_w_mem.v - W message block memort and expansion logic.
-- sha1_k_constants.v - K constants ROM memory.

 The top level entity is called sha1_core.
 This entity has wide interfaces (512 bit block input, 160 bit digest).
 In order to make it usable you probably want to wrap the core with a bus interface.

-Unless you want to provide your own interface you therefore also need to select one top level wrapper.
-There are two wrappers provided:
+Unless you want to provide your own interface you therefore also need to use a top level wrapper.
+There is one wrapper provided:
 - sha1.v - A wrapper with a 32-bit memory like interface.
-- wb_sha1.v - A wrapper that implements a [Wishbone](http://opencores.org/opencores,wishbone) interface.

-***Do not include both wrappers in the same project.***

 The core (sha1_core) will sample all data inputs when given the init or next signal. the wrappers provided contains additional data